linroger/Finance-Notes-and-Marginalia/Clippings/Settlement Price.md

 key_concepts:
   - Based on trading activity
   - Determines profit or loss
-  - Price at end of day
+  - Price $\$a_t$$ end of day
   - Used for mutual funds
   - Used in derivatives contracts
 ---

 Momoimages / Getty Images

 ## What Is a Settlement Price?
 The settlement price is the price used for determining a position's daily profit or loss as well as the related margin requirements for the position.
 It is typically used in the mutual fund and derivatives](https://www.investopedia.com/terms/d/derivative.asp) markets.
-The settlement price may also refer to the final price an underlying asset achieves in options contracts to determine whether they are in-the-money (ITM) or out-of-the-money (OTM) at expiration and what their payoffs ought to be.
+The settlement price may also refer to the final price an underlying asset achieves in options contracts to determine whether they are in-the-money (ITM) or out-of-the-money (OTM) $\$a_t$$ expiration and what their payoffs ought to be.

 ### Key Takeaways

-- Settlement price refers to the price at which an asset closes or which a derivatives contract will reference at the end of each trading day and/or upon its expiration.
+- Settlement price refers to the price $\$a_t$$ which an asset closes or which a derivatives contract will reference $$a_t$$ the end of each trading day and/or upon its expiration.
 - The settlement price will be determined on the settlement date of a particular contract.
 - There is no standard across asset classes on how settlement prices must be calculated, and there is thus great variance across exchanges for settlement prices of similar contracts.
 ## Understanding Settlement Prices
 A settlement price is used as the reference price for marking the value of open derivatives contracts, or for evaluating their value upon expiration.
 This price is obtained on the settlement date.
 It can be calculated in one of several ways and is generally set by defined procedures that differ slightly depending on the exchange and the instrument traded.

 Settlement prices are typically based on price averages within a specific time.
 These prices may be calculated based on activity across an entire trading day—using the opening and closing prices as part of the calculation—or on activity that takes place during a specific window of time within a trading day.

-The opening price reflects the price for a particular security at the beginning of the trading day within a particular exchange while the closing price refers to the price of a particular security at the end of that same trading day.
+The opening price reflects the price for a particular security $\$a_t$$ the beginning of the trading day within a particular exchange while the closing price refers to the price of a particular security $$a_t$$ the end of that same trading day.
 In cases where securities are traded on multiple markets, a closing price may differ from the next day’s opening price due to off-hours activity occurring while the first market is closed.

 While the opening and closing prices are generally handled the same way from one exchange to the next, there is no standard on how settlement prices must be determined in different exchanges, causing variances across the global markets.

 ### Important

-Settlement prices are often based on the average price of the contract over a specified period, calculated at both the open and close of each trading day, though not all markets use the same formula.
+Settlement prices are often based on the average price of the contract over a specified period, calculated $\$a_t$$ both the open and close of each trading day, though not all markets use the same formula.

 ## Settlement Prices for Specific Markets
 The settlement price is typically set by determining the weighted average price over a certain period of trading, typically shortly before the close of the market.
-For instance, settlement prices are determined at the Chicago Mercantile Exchange (CME) during the range of these settlement periods:$$
+For instance, settlement prices are determined $\$a_t$$ the Chicago Mercantile Exchange (CME) during the range of these settlement periods:$$
 \begin{array}{ | l | l | }
 \hline
 {\text{CME: Settlement Times for Specific Assets}} \\